Suite 1300

 Charity Care Processing

-End-to-end charity care program management: income and asset verification, sliding-scale discount calculation, application processing, eligibility determination, and program documentation for IRS Form 990 Schedule H compliance reporting.
-Ensures eligible patients receive financial assistance and hospitals maintain the compliance documentation required to demonstrate community benefit.
+End-to-end charity care management including income and asset verification, sliding-scale discounting, application processing, eligibility determination, and IRS Form 990 Schedule H documentation to ensure compliance and support hospital community benefit reporting.

 Medicaid Application Assistance

-Direct patient assistance with Medicaid enrollment: application completion, documentation gathering, state agency submission, and enrollment status tracking.
-Converts self-pay accounts to Medicaid-covered accounts rather than allowing Medicaid-eligible patients to remain in the uninsured billing pipeline.
+Patient support for Medicaid enrollment including application completion, document collection, state submission, and status tracking.
+Converts eligible self-pay patients into Medicaid coverage instead of allowing them to remain in the uninsured billing pipeline.

 Pre-Service Financial Counseling